SujalLama/react-scrolling/README.md

 	-  scaleUpBy : It accepts number which represents how much to scale up your component.
 	-  scaleDownBy : It accepts number which represents how much to scale down your component.;

+ITransform for ScrollAnimate component:

+-  ITransform : It accepts object with following key.
+Every key is optional here.
+   -  translateBy : It accepts number which represents how much to move your component.
-- TAnimateWhen : It accepts three values which represents when the start the animation.
+	-  translateUnit : It accepts string which represents the unit e.g: px or em for translate value mentioned above.
-   -  exit : when component is going out of viewport
-   -  enter : when component is going in the viewport
-   -  both : in both above case
+	-  scaleUpBy : It accepts number which represents how much to scale up your component.
+	-  scaleDownBy : It accepts number which represents how much to scale down your component.;

 ## License
 React Scrolling Library is licensed under the MIT License - see the LICENSE file for details.
 Feel free to use, modify, and distribute the library according to the terms of the license.